 No one should refrain from taking any required medication, even if it contains chometz, without first consulting his physician and rav.

-Furthermore, prescription medication taken on a regular basis for chronic conditions should be changed only with the consultation of your physician (if you cannot reach your physician, you should continue to take your regular prescription without change).
-Some examples of such chronic conditions include the following: any psychiatric condition, prostate condition, Crohn’s Disease, celiac, colitis, high cholesterol, Parkinson’s Disease, anemia, Multiple Sclerosis, thyroid condition, and asthma.
+Furthermore, prescription medication taken on a regular basis for chronic conditions should be changed only with the consultation of your physician.
+(If you cannot reach your physician, you should continue to take your regular prescription without change.)
+Some examples of such chronic conditions include: Any psychiatric condition, prostate condition, Crohn’s disease, celiac disease, colitis, high cholesterol, Parkinson’s disease, anemia, Multiple Sclerosis, thyroid condition, and asthma.

 - Someone with an infection (except for those skin infections known to be non-life threatening, e.g., acne) should take prescribed antibiotics.
 One should finish the course that is prescribed.